Path-Check/paper-cred/SPECIFICATION.md

 6. **SHORTNUMERIC**: a **NUMERIC** with a maximum value of 9.

 ## General Offline Credential Data Format
 All QR codes contain a type, a version, a payload and a cryptographic signature.
-The cryptographic signature is a SHA256 digest in hexadecimal form, calculated using the private ECDSA key of the **ISSUER**.
-The two blocks are designated the **DATA** block and the **SIGNATURE** block.
-The type field defines the payload type and the **version** is a **NUMERIC** field defining the version of the type communicated in this QR code.
+The cryptographic signature is a SHA256 signature in hexadecimal form, calculated using the private ECDSA key of the **ISSUER**.
+The payload sections are designated the **DATA** block and the **SIGNATURE** block.
+A block is an object containing a number of key-value pairs.
+The **type** field defines the payload type and the **version** is a **NUMERIC** field defining the version of the type communicated in this QR code.

 Data represented in QR codes can be encoded in the following formats:
 1. [JSON](https://json.org) Format.
 When data length is not at issue, this format is simple to read and parse.
 2. URI Format.
 When data length is a concern, this format may use fewer bytes than JSON.
-Values in the URI format are [Percent Encoded](https://en.wikipedia.org/wiki/Percent-encoding).
+Values in the URI format are encoded per the standard using [Percent Encoding](https://en.wikipedia.org/wiki/Percent-encoding) .

 With URI format, payload is organized according to the following URI schema:
 ```